 When you exercise, your feet can do more work than any other part of your body.
 Picking the right shoes not only makes you more comfortable, it can actually improve the effectiveness of your workout.
 For example, if you’re a runner, pick shoes with the proper amount of cushion and arch support for your foot type.
 (Hint: The higher the arch of your foot, the more cushion you need, while people with lower arches need a more stable shoe.)

-If you’re lifting weights, stick with a more minimalist shoe, such as the Under Armour® Micro G Limitless models.
+If you’re lifting weights, stick with a more minimalist shoe.
 A flatter shoe will keep your heels closer to the ground, which helps you use your glutes and hamstrings while sparing your knees during lower body workouts.

 2. Set a specific goal with a deadline.